alttch/eva3/doc/drivers.rst

 Drivers
 =======

-:doc:`/uc/uc` has 2 ways for controlling and monitoring items:
+:doc:`/uc/uc` uses 2 ways for controlling and monitoring items:
 :doc:`item scripts</item_scripts>` and drivers.
-Drivers are the most advanced way, they are faster, contain all process logic and can be used to work with devices on the single bus, providing locking/unlocking mechanisms.
+Drivers are the most advanced way, they are faster, contain all process logic and can be used to work with devices on a single bus, providing locking/unlocking mechanisms.

-Code of driver is executed directly inside the controller core and unlike script can't be terminated, unless it get termination signal and decide to stop.
-If driver process cause timeout and there is no way to stop it, controller raise a critical exception and may terminate itself.
+Code of driver is executed directly inside the controller core and unlike script can't be terminated, unless it gets termination signal and decides to stop.
+If driver process causes timeout and there is no way to stop it, controller raises a critical exception and may terminate itself.

 You should always use only reliable and tested drivers, otherwise your system may become unstable.